Battle of Arnhem: Honours and memorials

 The John Frost Bridge, seen from a nearby memorial.

-Although the battle was a disaster for the British 1st Airborne Division, their fight north of the Rhine is considered an example of courage and endurance and one of the greatest feats of arms in the Second World War.
-Despite being the last great failure of the British Army, Arnhem has become a byword for the fighting spirit of the British people and has set a standard for the Parachute Regiment.
-Montgomery claimed that "in years to come it will be a great thing for a man to be able to say: 'I fought at Arnhem'", a prediction seemingly borne out by the pride of soldiers who took part, and the occasional desire of those who did not to claim that they were there.
+Although the battle was a defeat for the British 1st Airborne Division, their fight north of the Rhine is considered an example of courage and endurance in the Second World War.
+Despite being one of the last failures of the British Army, Arnhem has set a training standard for the Parachute Regiment.
+Montgomery claimed that "in years to come it will be a great thing for a man to be able to say: 'I fought at Arnhem' ".

 Within days of Operation Berlin, the British returned to a heroes' welcome in England.
 A list of 59 decorations was quickly published for the 2,000 men who had returned and an investiture ceremony for the division was held at Buckingham Palace in December.
 Decorations for the 6,000 who had not returned were not published until September 1945 and numbered only 25.
 Five of the British participants in the battle were awarded Britain's highest award for gallantry, the Victoria Cross.
 Four were members of the Airborne forces and one was from the RAF.
 They were: